one-among-us/data/people/Futajuhuacha/page.en.md

 The second article was *[Invisible Poison](https://zhuanlan.zhihu.com/p/38173742)*.
 The article mainly focused on the persecution experienced by transgender individuals at the hands of their original families.
-She pointed out that some parents were essentially murderers, and the so-called "love" ultimately became the "poison" that killed children.
+She pointed out that some parents were essentially murderers, and the so-called “love” ultimately became the “poison” that killed children.

-> Many transgender individuals have been exposed to an invisible poison called "love" and left the world at last.
+> Many transgender individuals have been exposed to an invisible poison called “love” and left the world at last.
-> The parents deprived their fundamental rights as human beings in the name of "love".
+> The parents deprived their fundamental rights as human beings in the name of “love”.
 >
-> Legally, due to parents having the special status of "guardian",
+> Legally, due to parents having the special status of “guardian”,
 > the difficulty for transgender individuals to obtain assistance has greatly increased.
 >
 > Excerpted from *Invisible Poison*

-Today, many transgender individuals choose to leave this world due to this kind of "Invisible Poison".
+Today, many transgender individuals choose to leave this world due to this kind of “Invisible Poison”.
 This article still has its profound practical significance.

 Before the article was published, one of her transgender friends (probably Xueli) took her life due to domestic pressure and violence.